Appendix 1B; Looking at the 12 Steps of AA as a Cycle

 Read about how King Nebuchadnezzar didn't regain his sanity until he turned to God, as stated in Daniel 4:34.

 When you remain dependent on God and trust that He knows your "bottom", you will stay committed to recovery by continuing to ask Him to reveal your idols (what you favor more than God in your life).
-When you believe with your heart, soul, mind, and strength that God's love is worthy of your sacrifice of self-rule, than by sticking to your new priorities, you will experience the work and results of faith (John 6:28-29, James 1:3, 1 Peter 1:7, James 1:22-23, Appendix 2P).
-Rely on God to expose self-deception and learn to walk in the power of the Holy Spirit so you are willing to change and are open to receiving support from an uplifting community (Proverbs 23:7, Galatians 5:16, 22-23).
+When you believe with your heart, soul, mind, and strength that God's love is worthy of your sacrifice of self-rule, than by sticking to your new priorities, you will experience the work and results of faith (John 6:28-29, James 1:22-23, Appendix 2P).
+Rely on God to expose your self-deception so you are willing to change and can learn to walk with the power of the Holy Spirit into a new neighborhood so you receive support from an uplifting community (Proverbs 23:7, Galatians 5:16, 22-23).
 This single-minded focus is what it looks like to love God first.

 *A heart-felt change can't happen when your perception is skewed by a "relative reality".
-Relativity is your version of the way it is (the way life works), which leads to misguided actions resulting in unintended consequences and disappointment from defense mechanisms like the use of blame, denial, justification, rationalization, etc. Your recovery correlates to your willingness to accept and align with God's Truth not wishful thinking (Psalm 145:18).
+Relativity is your version of the way it is or should be (the way life works in the general public), which leads to misguided actions resulting in unintended consequences and disappointment from defense mechanisms like the use of blame, denial, justification, rationalization, etc. Your recovery correlates to your willingness to accept and align with God's Truth not wishful thinking (Psalm 145:18).
 It is Truth that breaks through a faulty perception.
-Beating addiction won't happen until God changes your definition of truth and these truths shape the way you perceive, understand and implement the truth into every aspect of your life, starting with the 12 step method of recovery.
+Beating addiction won't happen until God changes your definition of truth and these truths shape the way you perceive, understand and implement them into every aspect of your life, starting with the 12 step method of recovery.
 A heart-felt change will set you free from unhealthy addiction because your humility towards God is the connector that turns the steps into a lifecycle and sustains your D(A+B)C .
 It's when you appreciate God's grace and want to pass it along to others that you realize the kindness of God and understand the workings of grace (Ephesians 2:8-10, Titus 3:3-11, Appendix 1E).

 D